pnp/script-samples/scripts/aad-manage-group-users/README.md

 ## Summary

 Companies pursue to hasten profits growth or enter new marketplace through Mergers and Acquisitions (M&A).
 M&A typically fails during integration.
 This also applies to migrating users and data in Microsoft Teams and Groups.
 Partial acquisition can be pretty tricky.

-To help make the activity as charming as possible, I have created the following sample script to add/remove bulk users to/from Microsoft Teams team or Microsoft 365 group using CLI for Microsoft 365 commands.
+To help make the activity as charming as possible, I have created the following sample script to add/remove bulk users to/from Microsoft Teams team or Microsoft 365 group.

-> [!Note}
+> [!Note]
 > Refactor the code as per your requirement.

 # [CLI for Microsoft 365 with PowerShell](#tab/cli-m365-ps)